HDYA/deploy-pcf-on-azure-semi-automatic/README.md

-# deploy-pcf-on-azure-semi-automatic

-Script to deploy PCF (Mainly BOSH...) on Azure
+# Script to deploy PCF (OpsManager) on Azure

-_Semi-automatic as there is still large amount of configurations to be completed manually on its web page._
+_Semi-automatic as there is still a large amount of configurations to be completed manually on `OpsManager`._

 ## Note